Does Galway City Council run a Garden Competition?

 The categories are:

-- Private houses - front gardens, window boxes/floral displays, lawns
+- Private houses - front gardens, window boxes/floral displays

 - Residential areas - less than 50 houses, 50-200 houses, more than 200 houses

-- Public and commercial buildings - civic buildings including colleges, hotels, churches and places of worship, garages, shops/supermarkets, registered guest houses, industrial estates, commercial/retail parks.
+- Public and commercial buildings - Including colleges, hotels, churches and places of worship, garages, shops/supermarkets, registered guest houses, industrial estates, commercial/retail parks.

-- Community projects - youth group project, community group project
+- Community projects - youth group and community group project

 Are businesses allowed to enter the competition?

 Yes.
 Businesses are encouraged to enter.
-The categories available to enter are civic buildings including colleges, hotels, churches and places of worship, garages, shops/supermarkets, registered guest houses, industrial estates, commercial/retail parks.
-Businesses are judged on shopfronts/floral displays and garden lawns, if present.
-If you would like more information, please contact the Environment Section in Galway City Council - 091 536 400 or email@example.com
+The category available to enter is the public and commercial buildings category.
+Businesses are judged on shopfronts/floral displays and having a litter free area outside your premises.
+If you would like more information, please contact the Environment Section in Galway City Council - 091 536 400 or firstname.lastname@example.org

 What is the closing date?